 Hirsch & Lyon is a personal injury firm based out of Phoenix, and our attorneys have over 65 years of combined experience representing clients throughout the state of Arizona.
-Our firm offers a number of unique advantages to clients — we are focused on car, truck, and motorcycle accident cases (giving us a competitive advantage when litigating such cases), and we also offer discounted contingency fees, ensuring that our clients keep a larger percentage cut of their damages after litigation has come to an end.
+Our firm offers a number of unique advantages to clients — we are focused on personal injury cases, and we also offer discounted contingency fees, ensuring that our clients keep a larger percentage cut of their damages after litigation has come to an end.

 Call (602) 535-1900 to connect with a Phoenix accident lawyer here at Hirsch & Lyon.
 Initial consultation is free, and we will take the time to assess your claims and help you determine the ideal path to recovery.